IBM/intelligent-asset-reference-architecture/docs/Requirements/Non-Functional/Performance-of-assets-uploaded.md

-#  Meters and Instrumentation - Performance of assets
+#  Meters and Instrumentation - Performance of assets-uploaded